 What is AIG Travel Guard?

 AIG Travel Guard offers insurance coverage for travelers.
-Whether you travel often, occasionally, or rarely, in the United States or outside of it, or for business or for pleasure, buying travel insurance from AIG is a smart move.
+Buying travel insurance from AIG is smart whether you travel often, occasionally, or rarely, in the United States or outside of it, or for business or pleasure.

 AIG is an excellent choice for travel insurance because this company has so much experience in this area.
 It is the largest travel insurance provider in the United States; over six million travelers per year opt to buy travel coverage through AIG.

-If you’re thinking about buying travel insurance for your next trip, you should put AIG at the top of your list for consideration.
+Their coverage is broad and thorough, and they quickly respond to claims.
+If you’re considering buying travel insurance for your next trip, you should put AIG at the top of your list for consideration.

 What’s Included in AIG Travel Guard Policies?